 The English Opening begins with the move 1.c4

-With this seemingly innocent introduction of the game, White is actually launching a deep strategy for central control and he’s also trying to steer the game towards positional waters in which his opponent might be less comfortable.
+With this seemingly innocent introduction of the game, White is actually launching a deep theoretical strategy for center control and he’s also trying to steer the game towards positional waters in which his opponent might be less comfortable.

 Strategy In The English Opening

-With pawn 1.c4 White begins a profound plan to take the light squares under full control and to restrain Black from achieving natural play in the centre.
-White decision to delay moving his central pawns in front of his king and queen has two important benefits:
+With pawn 1. c4 White begins a profound plan to take the light squares under full control and to restrain Black from achieving natural play in the center.
+White’s decision to delay moving his central pawns in front of his king and queen has two important benefits:

-- With most King and Queen openings, Black can often gets counterplay in the centre by targeting the central pawns and the weak squares that they leave behind.
-But, by refraining from bringing a pawn directly into the centre, White is making it a bit more difficult for Black to know where to aim his counterplay at.
+- With most King and Queen pawn openings, Black can often get counterplay in the center by targeting white’s central pawns and the weak squares that they leave behind.
+But, by refraining from bringing a pawn directly into the center, White is making it a bit more difficult for Black to know where to aim his counterplay at.

-- Another benefit is that by avoiding setting up a pawn in the centre, White has scope for his bishops, particularly his light squared bishop as we’ll see further in this article.
+- Another benefit is that by avoiding setting up a pawn in the center, White has enhanced the scope of his bishops, particularly his light-squared bishop as we’ll see further in this article.

 Key Idea In The English Opening

-One of the key ideas in the English Opening is that pretty quickly, White is going to fianchetto his light squared bishop.
-Since there is no pawns sitting in the centre, the bishop will be quite a monster on the long a8-h1 diagonal.
+One of the key ideas in the English Opening is that pretty quickly, White is going to fianchetto his light-squared bishop.
+Since there are no pawns sitting in the center, the bishop will be quite a monster on the long a8-h1 diagonal.
 This is also another interesting benefit of the English Opening.
-In fact, White usually combines the moves, 1.c4 with the fianchetto of his bishop and bringing the b1 Knight to c3.
+In fact, White usually combines the moves, 1.c4 with the fianchetto of his bishop and brings the b1 Knight to c3.

-These three 3 moves by White contributes to clamping down on the light squares, thereby making it difficult for Black to target his counterplay.
+These three 3 moves by White contribute to clamping down on the light squares, thereby making it difficult for Black to target his counterplay.